banthapo/Java_demos/git_lessons/readme.txt

 #    -> git config --global init.defaultBranch main

 ## Committing
+    -> git add .
+        => stages all changes in that current branch -> git commit -m "message"
+        => commits all staged files to the repo
     -> git commit -a -m "message"
         => shortcut for staging files and committing then in one command